 Responsible and sustainable management

-The Service Forêts (Forest Department), in cooperation with the Nature Conservation Agency (Administration de la Nature et des Forêts), manages and maintains the 1,055 hectares of forests owned by the City of Luxembourg in accordance with an annual management plan and a ten-year development plan.
+The Service Forêts (Natural Heritage Department), in cooperation with the Nature Conservation Agency (Administration de la Nature et des Forêts), manages and maintains the 1,055 hectares of forests owned by the City of Luxembourg in accordance with an annual management plan and a ten-year development plan.
 The municipal forests have been FSC® (Forest Stewardship Council) certified since 5 July 2007, attesting to the fact that they are managed responsibly.

 What does the City of Luxembourg do with its timber?

 Nowadays, the City of Luxembourg’s timber resources are mainly used in the energy, paper manufacturing and construction sectors.
 Some of the timber is used directly by the City of Luxembourg’s departments to make street furniture.

 Any FSC® certified timber not used by the wood processing industry is collected, treated and sold in the form of firewood.
 The Valobois project, which plays a key role in this area, contributes to social and professional reintegration and the local use of firewood.
 This wood is sold at the City of Luxembourg's Recycling Centre (Rue du Stade, L-2547 Luxembourg), which is open from 7:00 to 19:30 on weekdays, and from 8:30 to 18:00 on Saturdays.